XavierElon/v4/src/content/projects/OTP/index.md

 show: 'true'
 ---

-Five small programs that encrypt and decrypt information using a one-time pad-like system
+Five small programs that encrypt and decrypt information using a one-time pad-like system.